-5 Providing Postcodes
+Providing Postcodes

-- 5.1 When an approved address is agreed by all parties, the district council will notify Royal Mail who will confirm a postcode. - 5.2 The post code provided by the Royal Mail will be assigned to the address and included in the addressing schedule. - 5.3 The maintenance and any future changes to this postcode is the responsibility Royal Mail. - 5.4 The district council does not have the power to amend and create postcodes and is solely reliant on Royal Mail for provision and notification of postcodes. - 5.5 The council does not have powers to amend or create postcodes.
+- 5.1 When an approved address is agreed by all parties, the district council will notify Royal Mail who will confirm a postcode.
+The post code provided by the Royal Mail will be assigned to the address and included in the addressing schedule. - 5.2 The maintenance and any future changes to this postcode are the responsibility of the Royal Mail.
+The district council does not have the power to amend or create postcodes and is solely reliant on Royal Mail for the provision and notification of postcodes.

-6. New Developments
+New Developments

-- 6.1 The district council will name and number all new developments in accordance with the PSMA and the Data Entry Conventions and Best Practice. - 6.16.2 The developer should not allocate any postal addresses, including postcode, to potential occupiers, either directly or indirectly (for example via solicitors or estate agents) before formal approval has been issued in writing by the district council.
-The district council will not be liable for any costs or damages caused by failure to comply with this rule. - 6.26.3 Applicants are encouraged to contact the district council prior to a formal application to obtain advice on the district council's naming policy and the positioning of nameplates; this also applies to the conversion of buildings into flats. - 6.36.4 Addresses will not normally be issued for a development until work has commenced. - 6.46.5 Applications for an address in principal or before commencement will be determined on their own merits.
-The district council will have regard to duplications and expected build times when determining such applications. - 6.56.6 The applicant or developer should suggest a possible name or names for the street. - 6.66.7 Several suggestions for names should be made in case there is potential for conflict with existing names.
-Other than in exceptional circumstances the use of a name which relates to people either living or those alive during living memory will not normally be permitted, justifications will be required to make such exceptions. - 6.76.8 The consent of the Lord Chamberlain's office must be obtained if a name with any reference to the Royal family or the word Royal is to be used.
-The council will expect developers to have sought this consent before such names are suggested. - 6.86.9 It is unlawful to display a street nameplate until a street name has been approved by the council. - 6.96.10 The developer will cover the initial costs of the street nameplate. - 6.106.11 All properties on newly named streets will be allocated numbers in preference to names. - 6.116.12 All new properties on existing streets will be numbered unless the existing properties on that street are named. - 6.126.13 When numbering or naming is complete the district council will upload the information to the NLPG.
+- 6.1 The district council will name and number all new developments in accordance with the PSGA and the Data Entry Conventions and Best Practice. - 6.2 The developer should not allocate any postal address, including postcodes, to potential occupiers, either directly or indirectly (for example via solicitors or estate agents) before formal approval has been issued in writing by the district council.
+The district council will not be liable for any costs or damages caused by failure to comply with this rule. - 6.3 Applicants are encouraged to contact the district council prior to a formal application to obtain advice on the district council's naming policy and the positioning of nameplates; this also applies to the conversion of buildings into flats.
+Addresses will not normally be issued for a development until work has commenced. - 6.4 Applications for an address in principal or before commencement will be determined on their own merits.
+The district council will have regard to duplications and expected build times when determining such applications. - 6.5 Several suggestions for names should be made in case there is potential for conflict with existing names.
+Other than in exceptional circumstances the use of a name which relates to people with living or those alive during living memory will not normally be permitted; justifications will be required to make such exceptions. - 6.6 The consent of the Lord Chamberlain's office must be obtained if a name with any reference to the Royal family or the word Royal is to be used.
+The district council will expect applicants to have sought this consent before such names are suggested. - 6.7 It is unlawful to display a street nameplate until street name has been approved by the district council.
+The developer will cover the initial costs of the street nameplate. - 6.8 All properties on newly named street will be allocated numbers in preference to names.
+All new properties on existing streets will be numbered unless the existing properties on that street are named.
+When numbering or naming is complete the district council will upload the information to the NLPG.